JodaOrg/joda-beans/src/site/markdown/userguide-serialization.md

 This mode will ignore unknown properties received for a bean.
 If a Java type cannot be found, lenient mode will attempt to fallback to an alternative type, such as `String`.
 Together these help solve problems when integrating multiple projects/services using Joda-Beans.

+## Smart reader

+When reading data, it is possible to determine the type of the serialized data dynamically.
+Use `JodaBeanSer.COMPACT.smartReader()` to read an input stream that contains a JSON, XML or binary serialized bean.

 ## Links